EGA-archive/ega-fuse/README.md

 ```

 ### Troubleshoot fuseclient.sh
-Check the log file fuse-client-logs.log, If you see any error as `fuse: bad mount point /tmp/mnt: Transport endpoint is not connected.` Try running below command
+Check the log file fuse-client-logs.log.
+If you see any error as `fuse: bad mount point /tmp/mnt: Transport endpoint is not connected.`, try running the command below

 ```
 umount -l /tmp/mnt